mnadarsh/GCP/Cloud_IAM.md

 Click +ADD button near the top of the page and explore the project roles associated with Projects by clicking on the "Select a role" dropdown menu:

 *You should see Browser, Editor, Owner, and Viewer roles.
 These four are known as primitive roles in GCP.
 Primitive roles set project-level permissions and unless otherwise specified, they control access and management to all GCP services.*

+**roles/viewer**
+  Permissions for read-only actions that do not affect state, such as viewing (but not modifying) existing resources or data.

+**roles/editor**
+  All viewer permissions, plus permissions for actions that modify state, such as changing existing resources.

+**roles/owner**
+  All editor permissions and permissions for the following actions:

+  *.
+Manage roles and permissions for a project and all resources within the project.*
+  *.
+Set up billing for a project.*

+ **roles/browser (beta)**
+  Read access to browse the hierarchy for a project, including the folder, organization, and Cloud IAM policy.
+  This role doesn't include  permission to view resources in the project.